Hiba Tawaji: 2008–2014: Early career and musical debut

 Singing in French, English, and Arabic, Tawaji was noticed by producers and composers in the Middle East.
 Fascinated by the genius of the Rahbani family, she sought to contact Oussama Rahbani who was impressed by her audition and immediately became her producer.
-Hiba has insisted on different occasions that her collaboration with Rahbani is lifelong, and that no actual contract exists to govern their projects together.
+Tawaji has insisted on different occasions that her collaboration with Rahbani is lifelong and that no contract exists to govern their projects together.

-In 2008, Tawaji released her first single Metl El Rih (Like the Wind), which received extensive airtime on TV channels across Lebanon.
-She cemented her position as a promising newcomer on the musical scene with her acclaimed second single Helm (Dream), to which she directed the music video herself.
+In 2008, Tawaji released her first single, "Metl El Rih" (Like the Wind), which received extensive airtime on TV channels across Lebanon.
+She cemented her position as a promising newcomer on the musical scene with her acclaimed second single, "Helm" (Dream), to which she directed the music video herself.
 Both songs were a product of her collaboration with the Rahbani family.
-In the meantime, Tawaji launched her stage career by debuting in 2008 as the protagonist in the musical The Return of the Phoenix by Mansour and Oussama Rahbani, played in Byblos and Dubai, alongside legends like Ghassan Saliba, Antoine Kerbage and Takla Chamoun.
-She also reprised the main role of musical Sayf 840, first played in 1987 by Fairuz's sister Hoda, the following year, also alongside Saliba.
+In the meantime, Tawaji launched her stage career by debuting in 2008 as the protagonist in the musical The Return of the Phoenix by Mansour and Oussama Rahbani, played in Byblos and Dubai, alongside Ghassan Saliba, Antoine Kerbage, and Takla Chamoun.
+The following year, she also reprised the main role in the musical Sayf 840 alongside Saliba.

 Between May and July 2010, she took vocal lessons with Emmy Award winner Gwen Conley in New York.
 In that same period, she followed a three-month intensive acting workshop at the Stella Adler Studio of Acting in New York.
 She returned to Lebanon and appeared in other musicals by the Rahbanis, Don Quixote and Moulouk Al Tawaef.

 In 2012, Tawaji released her first album La Bidayi Wala Nihayi, in collaboration with Oussama Rahbani.
-The eponymous single is an Arabic version of The Windmills of Your Mind (Les Moulins de mon Coeur) written by Michel Legrand, and received considerable airplay in Lebanon and the Arab world, propelling Tawaji to recognition from the public.
-The record also contained the songs Zat Ellafti, with pop influences, and La Tkelli Ennak Meshtakli which is reminiscent of Fairuz's music in her later jazzy era with her son Ziad.
-Hiba Tawaji's second album, Ya Habibi, was released in 2014 and was also positively received as it was carried by the singles Khalas and Awwal Ma Cheftou.
-The record also comprises Tawaji's version of the song Helwa ya baladi, first performed by Dalida.
+The eponymous single is an Arabic version of "The Windmills of Your Mind" (Les Moulins de mon Coeur) written by Michel Legrand and received considerable airplay in Lebanon and the Arab world, propelling Tawaji to recognition from the public.
+The record also contained the songs "Zat Ellafti", with pop influences, and "La Tkelli Ennak Meshtakli".
+Hiba Tawaji's second album, Ya Habibi, was released in 2014 and was also positively received as it was carried by the singles "Khalas" and "Awwal Ma Cheftou".
+The record also comprises Tawaji's version of the song "Helwa ya baladi", first performed by Dalida.

 Tawaji has also performed in 2013 and 2014 with the National Symphonic Orchestra of Ukraine, headlining shows in Lebanon, Oman and the United Arab Emirates.
 She also released in 2014 the official tribute song to the Lebanese Army on its 69th anniversary, Metl El Chajar Mazrouiin.